 🎧 Slideshow to practice fa: Students sing up and down tone ladder, sing a pattern from the song, and figure out where in the song it happens

 🎧 Slideshow for form: Students learn the vocabulary terms “form,” “verse,” “chorus,” and “bridge,” then follow along with the form as they listen

 🎧 Slideshow for bucket drumming: Students review bucket drumming moves (top, side, rim, and clicking sticks in air), then learn a bucket drumming routine which follows the form.
-Rhythms include eighth notes, quarter notes, and quarter rests.
+Rhythms include eighth notes, quarter notes, and eighth rests.

 🎧 Slideshow for ukulele: Students review the F major chord, D minor chord, and A minor chord, then learn how to accompany the song's intro, first verse, and pre-chorus.
 Video link is included if students want to keep learning the rest of the song, in centers, or on their own.

 🎧 Lesson directions: Includes suggestions for how to structure lessons, and aligns lessons with NCAS

 🎧 Links to Google Slides: Each slideshow comes in PowerPoint and Google Slides